-Every week will have the following format: Complete all readings.
-Follow the instructions on Sakai every week for watching videos, doing quizzes, and composing postings [see instructions above] by noon on Wednesday.
-Read and respond to your colleagues' postings as assigned before our chat sessions the following day (Thursday).
-Chat sessions are then held on Thursdays as assigned.
+Every week will have two lessons with the following format: Complete all readings.
+Follow the instructions on Sakai for every lesson by watching videos, doing quizzes, and composing postings [see instructions above] by noon on Mondays and Wednesdays.
+Read and respond to your colleagues' postings as assigned before our chat sessions the following day (Tuesday or Thursday).
+Chat sessions are then held as assigned.